davep33l/fx-net/testing/TESTING.md

 Evidence of first initial deployment to Heroku, proof of connection to googlesheets, by printing out contents of the connected sheet.
 With proof that it is displayed on the web terminal on Heroku.

 ![Initial deployment test to Heroku](../testing/screenshots/heroku-deployment-test-1.png)

+# Tests to check when complete

+Check everything runs with data in the FX Net database and without it.